LSSTDESC/gen3_workflow/python/desc/gen3_workflow/README.md

 ```
 Here we see the different types of tasks (as given by the task labels in the pipeline yaml file), and the execution state of each task or job.

 The `ParslGraph` object has a reference to the `BpsConfig` object that contains the values set in the bps config file.
-For this example, the `dataQuery` value shows that we are processing data from a single visit that overlaps with a particular patch:
+For this example, the `dataQuery` value shows that we are processing data for a single tract in the DC2 skymap:
 ```
 >>> print(graph.config['dataQuery'])
 skymap='DC2' and tract=3828